 The biggest drawback to this bed is that the fabric isn't as durable other products.
 It may show signs of wear over time and certainly won't withstand digging.
 For everyday use by a calm dog, however, it's a solid option that's relatively cheap.

 Why We Recommend It: While the K&H Elevated Pet Bed may not be the most durable option, it provides decent value and comfort for your pet.
-The breathable fabric and canopy make it a good choice for warm weather.
+The breathable fabric and canopy (sold separately) make it a good choice for warm weather.

 Who said dogs don't deserve luxury?
 If you want to treat your pet like a prince or princess, while adding an elegant item of furniture to your house, this canopy bed could an option to consider.

 The first thing that stands out about this bed is the bejeweled design.
 It doesn't have a canvas canopy (if you're handy at DIY there's the option of draping some small curtains though), but the wrought-iron frame topped with a crown make it one of the most luxurious dog beds on the market - at least in terms of appearance.